 I’m also writing my first book, Hard Gal Fi Dead: Musings, Poems, Notes to self which will hopefully inspire and empower people to love more and judge less; plus there’s my mental health e-mail newsletter which has tonnes of helpful and interesting reads.

-I’m originally from the country – Siloah in St Elizabeth, Jamaica and as far as my mental health credentials are concerned, I have been diagnosed with Bipolar 1 disorder (severe), (mild) anxiety and (chronic) insomnia; mental illness for me is a combination of genes and environment; and I became an advocate with my ‘coming out’ weird post here when I got fed up of being stigmatised and hiding, so I decided to speak up about it.
-Additionally, I’ll be certified in some mental health and counselling disciplines by the end of 2017.
+I’m originally from the country – Siloah in St Elizabeth, Jamaica and as far as my mental health credentials are concerned, I have been diagnosed with Bipolar 1 disorder (severe), (mild) anxiety and (chronic) insomnia, plus a bunch of other things to a lesser degree.
+Mental illness for me is a combination of genetics, stress and environment; and I became an advocate with my ‘coming out’ weird post here when I got fed up of being stigmatised and hiding, so I decided to speak up about it.
+Additionally, I’ll be certified in some mental health and counselling disciplines by the end of 2018.

 Thanks for visiting!